cwerner/ldndc2nc/README.md

 Overview
 --------

-THis package converts LanscapeDNDC output to yearly netCDF files for selected variables
+This package converts LanscapeDNDC output to netCDF files for selected variables.
+Currently used for Viet Nam inventory for instance

 Installation / Usage
 --------------------